MicrosoftDocs/power-platform/power-platform/developer/unified-experience/copy-to-ode.md

 ---
-title: "Copy an LCS environment to ODE"
+title: "Copy a LCS environment"
-description: "Learn how to copy from an LCS managed environment to a Power Platform admin center ODE"
+description: "Learn how to copy from a LCS managed environment to a Power Platform admin center (PPAC) online development environment (ODE)"
 author: pvillads
 ms.date: 08/21/2023
 ms.topic: article